linkeddatacenter/kees/README.md

 - sd: http://www.w3.org/ns/sparql-service-description#
 - kees: http://linkeddata.center/kees/v1#

-A **KEES compliant application** recognizes a declared subset of all terms defined in previous list, applying some restriction on property cardinality and extending the vocabulary with specific need.
+A **KEES compliant application** recognizes a declared subset of all terms defined in previous list, applying some restriction on property cardinality and extending the vocabulary for specific needs.

 KEES introduced some concepts.

 The most important concept introduced by KEES  is the **Key question**.
-Key questions represent the reason for the the knowledge base existence.
+Key questions represent the purpose for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *key questions*.
-Key question can be expressed as parametric SPARQL queries.
+Key question should be expressed as parametric SPARQL queries.

 A **KEES Agent** is a software process that understands a portion the KEES language profile and that it is able to do actions on a knowledge base.
 For instance, it should be able to execute accrual policies and methods and to answer to a question.